Offside Revisited

 In this instance, a “quick flag” would lead to an incorrect decision.
 In both situations, the referee and the assistant referee must read the play, observe the facts and make their decision accordingly.

-This entry was posted on Wednesday, September 18th, 2013 at 11:21 am and is filed under Instruction with keyword(s) .
+This entry was posted on Wednesday, September 18th, 2013 at 11:21 am and is filed under Instruction with keyword(s) rules.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Excellent, Informative and Educational Presentation.